chimera-linux/cports/Usage.md

 * `invoke-custom` Takes a target name and a package.
 Invokes a custom-defined template-specific target function.
 Typically used to handle logic for generation of bootstrap bindists, kernel config refresh, and the likes.
-* `keygen [KEYPATH [KEYSIZE]]` Generate your signing key.
-You can optionally specify the key name (if not a path, will be stored in the default location of `etc/keys`), key path, and key size (2048 by default).
-The configuration file will automatically be updated.
-You can also pre-specify the key path or name in the configuration file ahead of time, in which case it will use those, unless overridden on the command line.
+* `keygen [PREFIX [KEYSIZE]]` Generate your signing key.
+You can optionally specify the prefix (typically an email) and key size (2048 by default).
+  The configuration file will automatically be updated if no existing setting is present.
+If an existing setting is present and you don't specify anything on command line and there is no pre-existing key, it will be generated.
 The system will not overwrite keys that already exist (i.e. if a valid key is specified in configuration, this will fail).
 * `lint` Read and parse the template, and do lint checks on it.
 Do nothing else.
 Error on failures.
 * `list-outdated` Sort of like `print-outdated`, but separate the outputs by